Say Goodbye to Blackheads Naturally with AMVital Turmeric Vitamin C Clay Mask

 Can clay masks make blackheads worse?

 Temporarily, yes.
-Clay draws impurities to the surface, which can cause "purging" in weeks 1-2.
+Clay draws buildup to the surface, which can cause purging in weeks 1-2.
 Blackheads may look more visible before they clear.

 What type of clay is best for blackheads?

-Kaolin clay is gentlest and works for most skin types, including sensitive.
+Kaolin clay is gentlest and works for most skin types.
 It absorbs oil without over-drying.

 Bentonite has the strongest absorption for very oily skin.
 French green clay balances oil control with mineral benefits.